Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Bargain Bin: Today I share a mixed bag of items, including a few of my favorite books.

 Lighten Up: Love What You Have, Have What You Need, Be Happier with Less: The first Peter Walsh book I read was It’s All Too Much: An Easy Plan for Living a Richer Life with Less Stuff and I have to tell you, it inspired me to get rid of the clutter in my life and to start focusing on the things that really mattered.
 His latest book, Lighten Up, is more of the same and truly an inspiration.
-Great reads for about $10 each and especially good if you feel you have fell like you are hoarding rather than then prepping.
+Great reads and especially good if you feel you have fell like you are hoarding rather than then prepping.

 Clara’s Kitchen: Wisdom, Memories, and Recipes from the Great Depression: If you don’t know about Clara, be sure to read Depression Cooking: A Visit to Clara’s Kitchen.